Po-Hsuan-Huang/Image-Segmentation-Project/README.md

 ## Note to Recruiters

 This project serves as a showcase of my skills in deep learning, particularly in image segmentation using TensorFlow Keras.
-Feel free to explore the code in `FCN.py` and `start.py` to understand the implementation details.
+Feel free to explore the code in `FCN.py` and `start.py` in `hw2_scripts/` to understand the implementation details.

 If you have any questions or would like to discuss the project further, please feel free to reach out.